 How far will you travel to school, work, church, shopping, gas stations, and dry cleaner?
-Consider the locations you frequently visit to such as the golf course, library, beach, health club, post office, or airport.
+Consider the locations you frequently visit, such as the golf course, library, beach, health club, post office, or airport.
 Are you near medical services?
 How far away are the friends or relatives you frequently visit?
-How far are you from day care or babysitters?
+How far are you from daycare or babysitters?
 How far is the bank or ATM?

-18. Consider future lifestyle needs of your family.
+18. Consider the future lifestyle needs of your family.

 19. Will your home be similar in value to other homes in the neighborhood?

 The value of surrounding homes can affect the resale value of your home.
-It is best not to have a home that is of much higher value than nearby homes.
+It is best not to have a home that is of much higher value than nearby houses.
 In general, the price of your lot should be around 20% to 30% of the value of your home.
-A real-estate agent or appraiser can provide you this information.
+A real estate agent or appraiser can provide you this information.

-20. Is the home’s orientation good when considering the sun and weather?
+20. Is the home’s orientation proper when considering the sun and weather?

-The ideal house orientation is that the long main axis of the building runs East-West, i.e., the ridge line.
+The ideal house orientation is that the long central axis of the building runs East-West, i.e., the ridgeline.
 You can move this by as much as 20 degrees without ill effect, but the most glass on the building must be facing towards the Sun.
-When deciding the building orientation also take into account the location of landscape features on your plot, i.e. trees and walls, etc. which will impact on how you harness the Sun.
-Ideally you do not want them blocking the sunlight as the sun tracks across the sky.
+When deciding the building orientation also take into account the location of landscape features on your plot, i.e., trees and walls, etc. which will impact how you harness the Sun.
+Ideally, you do not want them blocking the sunlight as the sun tracks across the sky.

 21. What are the views like?

-For example, if you have the view of a forest could somebody else turn that view into the subdivision and cut down the trees?
+For example, if you have the view of a forest, could somebody else turn that view into the subdivision and cut down the trees?
 Does zoning allow trailer parks of factories to be built near your home?
-If your view is not protected could you buy additional land to protect your view?
-Keep in mind that subdivisions are often built in phases.
-Your attractive view may be gone within a few years as the subdivision is developed.
+If your view is not protected, could you buy additional land to protect your view?
+Keep in mind that subdivisions are often made in phases.
+Your beautiful view may be gone within a few years as the neighborhood is developed.
 Don’t pay too high of a premium for a view that is not secure.